SciFracX/FractionalDiffEq.jl/README.md

 </p>

-By using the FPDE solvers in FractionalDiffEq.jl and plot the numerical approximation:
+Use the FPDE solvers in FractionalDiffEq.jl and plot the numerical approximation:

 ![diffusion](docs/src/assets/diffusion.png)